mountetna/monoetna/README.md

 ### Getting started

 1. Build all the images!
-Run: `make -f Makefile-mac build-dev-etna-images` and `make -f Makefile-Mac build-airflow-images`.
+Run: `make -f Makefile-mac build-dev-etna-images` and `make -f Makefile-Mac build-dev-airflow-images`.
 To build vulcan you must build archimedes images: `make -f Makefile-mac build-dev-archimedes-images`.
 This takes a really long time (30-60+ mins)
 2. Spin up the etna container and install ruby/js dependencies  `make -f Makefile-mac etna-libs-ruby` and `make -f Makefile-mac etna-libs-js`.
 This installs JS dependencies locally at `etna/node_modules/` and then this directory is subsequently mounted into containers.